Article 1 - Offices; Purpose; Definitions

 Section 3.4 Term; Term Limits.
 Each Director shall hold office until

-- the expiration of the term for which he or she was elected and until his or her successor has been elected and qualified, or
+- the expiration of the term for which they were elected and until their successor has been elected and qualified, or

-- his or her earlier death, resignation or removal.
-No Director may serve on the Board for more than three terms; therefore, the maximum service on the Board shall be nine (9) years; provided, however, that the CEO shall remain a voting member of the Board as long as he or she holds the office of CEO of ABIM.
+- their earlier death, resignation or removal.
+No Director may serve on the Board for more than three terms; therefore, the maximum service on the Board shall be nine (9) years; provided, however, that the CEO shall remain a voting member of the Board as long as they hold the office of CEO of ABIM.
 The Board may waive this term limit requirement for the Chair for up to one additional year.

 Section 3.5 Vacancies.
 Vacancies on the Board resulting from